Request a free demo Log in search-icon

 According to McKinsey & Company, “the light-vehicle aftermarket has typically been the most recession-resistant part of the automotive industry.
 Consider the financial crisis from 2007-2009, the US saw GDP drop about 4% and the economic repercussions hit automotive purchases hard.
 Sales plunged by 42% for new cars, 20% for used cars, but aftermarket experienced only a 1% decline.”

-In addition to this, the coronavirus has potentially opened the gates for five more aftermarket-relevant factors that were absent in the 2007-2009 financial crisis, which includes: a significant reduction in VMT, less collisions, lower retail traffic, a drastic increase in digital channels and e-commerce volumes, as well as lower use of public transportation.
+In addition to this, the coronavirus has potentially opened the gates for five more aftermarket-relevant factors that were absent in the 2007-2009 financial crisis, which include: a significant reduction in VMT, fewer collisions, lower retail traffic, a drastic hike in online channels and e-comm volumes, lower use of public transportation as well.

-But, despite the challenges and uncertainty, some factors will have a positive effect on aftermarket sales and how the world economy might evolve.
+But, despite the challenges and uncertainty, some factors would show promising effects on aftermarket sales and how the world economy might evolve.

 Contact us